ushnuel/flight_project/README.md

 # flight_project

-A website where his customers can come and search for flight
+A website where customers can come and search for flight